Illness Policy, Holiday/Inclement Weather Closings, Attendance & Make Up ClassesKatherine Everhart2022-08-15T14:18:09-04:00

 Tuition is not pro-rated if a student misses class; however, he/she is more than welcome to attend another age/level appropriate class as a make up.
 Please contact Katherine at [email protected] if you wish to set up a make up class.

-Under normal circumstances, dancers are required to attend another age/level appropriate class as a make-up; however, this season we are offering a “Virtual” make up option.
-Dancers may complete a class listed on our “Virtual Training tab,” and parent completes and turns in a “Virtual Make Up Class Form” to Mrs. Katherine.
+The majority of missed classes should be made up in person.
+However; if a student has a high number of absences, he or she may utilize our Virtual Training videos pending Director’s approval.
+Dancers may complete a class listed on our “Virtual Training tab,” and parent completes and turns in a “Virtual Make Up Class Form” to the Front Desk Attendant.
 Each full class completed will count as a full make-up class in the same style/technique (one virtual ballet class equals one ballet class make-up).

 (Advanced classes) Please keep in mind, once the maximum amount of absences is reached, they must be made up promptly and should not hit the max amount again.
 For example, if a dancer reaches 11 absences, she must make up at least 1 absences to lower to 10.
 If a dancer with 11 absences makes up 5 classes (making the total of absences 6) he/she should not reach 10 absences for a second time.